pulumi/docs/content/blog/esc-ga-announcement/index.md

   - secrets
 ---

 At Pulumi, we've been at the forefront of revolutionizing infrastructure management and DevOps processes.
 We've built the industry's most comprehensive [secrets management solution for IaC](/docs/iac/concepts/secrets/), securing production cloud credentials and secrets for countless organizations.
-Now, we're taking that expertise and applying it to the broader challenges of secrets management—especially for developers working at scale—with an open ecosystem approach.
+Now, we're taking that expertise and applying it to the broader challenges of managing secrets at scale with an open ecosystem approach.

 Pulumi Environments, Secrets, and Configuration ([Pulumi ESC](/product/secrets-management/)), launched in [preview](/blog/environments-secrets-configurations-management/) in October 2023, is now generally available.

 This next-generation secrets management and orchestration service is built with a robust software engineering approach, designed to bring security and simplicity to even the most complex secrets management needs.

 <!--more-->

 ## Challenges in Secrets management

-In today's cloud-native world, secrets are the keys to the kingdom, but managing them effectively is a growing challenge.
+In today's cloud-native world, secrets are the keys to the cloud estate, but managing them effectively is a growing challenge.
 Modern applications rely on a complex web of secrets, but traditional approaches to secrets management are struggling to keep pace.
 This complexity creates major challenges for security and engineering teams:

 - **Secrets Sprawl**:  Secrets scattered across numerous systems and platforms make it nearly impossible to track their usage, enforce consistent security policies, and prevent unauthorized access, significantly increasing the likelihood of a breach.
 - **Long-Lived Credentials**: Storing long-lived credentials, especially locally, creates a significant security liability.
 If these credentials are compromised, they can grant attackers prolonged access to sensitive systems.
 - **The Trade-off Between Speed and Security**: Many security measures designed to safeguard secrets can inadvertently impede development velocity.
 Complex storage and retrieval processes create unnecessary friction, leading to frustration and delays.
-- **Insecure .env File Sharing**: Developers often share .env files through insecure channels (like Slack), creating blind spots for security teams and increasing the risk of data leaks.
+- **Insecure .env File Sharing**: Developers often copy/paste secrets across many different files, including formats like `.env` files stored locally on their machine or shared through insecure channels (like Slack), creating blind spots for security teams and increasing the risk of data leaks.

 ## Introducing Pulumi ESC: A Modern Approach to Environments, Secrets, and Configuration